MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/mod_config_settings.md

 - Default: 1

-Each time an enemy dies, the given number of additional corpses are added to the mission rewards.
-This means that the default setting is effectively a 2x corpse multiplier.
+Each time an enemy dies, the given number of additional corpses is added to the mission rewards.
+The default setting therefore represents a 100% increase in corpses gained.

 ## Campaign Completion Requirements